Saeidh0/Rock-paper-scissors/README.md

 6. Keep playing and try to beat computer!
 GUI Version
 1. Launch the application.
-2. Choose Rock, Paper, or Scissors.
+2. Type Rock, Paper, or Scissors.
 3. The computer will make its move.
 4. Check the result and try again!
  Technologies